YuxinBao/DiD/DiD-supplementary.md

 On the basis of the main paper, we have added two SISR methods which are EDSR [2], and RCAN [3] and a LF image SR method which is resLF [4] for comparison, and compare the whole image with each other.

 ### 2.1 Quantitative Results
-Table 1 and Table 2 show the quantitative results achieved by SwinDiD in comparison with other state-of-the-art SR methods on 2 × and 4 × SR, respectively.
-SwinDiD achieves competitive PSNR and SSIM results on all five datasets on 2 × and 4 × SR.
+Table 1 and Table 2 show the quantitative results achieved by DiD, DiD-SwinT and DiD-MST++ in comparison with other state-of-the-art SR methods on 2 × and 4 × SR, respectively.
+DiD-MST++ achieves competitive PSNR and SSIM results on all five datasets on 2 × and 4 × SR.

 Table 1.
 PSNR/SSIM values achieved by different methods for 2 × SR. The best results are bolded.